walterisbrown/addisoncountyfielddays/content/exhibits/Poultry.md

 ## 4-H & OTHER YOUTH POULTRY SHOWMANSHIP
-SUPERINTENDENT:  Wayne Marcelle, 802-233-9534 Saturday, August 14, 2021 10:00am  Children's Barnyard Area
+SUPERINTENDENT:  Wayne Marcelle, 802-233-9534

+Saturday, August 14, 2021 10:00am  Children's Barnyard Area

 $1.00 per bird per class(limit of 1 bird per child for each class)

 ### Judging Criteria
--Exhibitors will be evaluated on their level of professionalism; bird care and cleanliness; and general knowledge of poultry.
+- Exhibitors will be evaluated on their level of professionalism; bird care and cleanliness; and general knowledge of poultry.
 The breeding/registration of the bird does not count.
--The bird’s cleanliness, condition, freedom from parasites, health and vigor are important.
+- The bird’s cleanliness, condition, freedom from parasites, health and vigor are important.
--Participants must be prepared to answer basic questions regarding the breed, variety and care of their bird(s).
+- Participants must be prepared to answer basic questions regarding the breed, variety and care of their bird(s).
--Showmanship will be scored based on each participant’s personal professional appearance, cleanliness of their exhibit, knowledge and ability to handle the bird(s).
+- Showmanship will be scored based on each participant’s personal professional appearance, cleanliness of their exhibit, knowledge and ability to handle the bird(s).